 —A combination of service-connected disabilities with at least a 70% rating; at least one disability must have a 40% rating.

 Substantial employment means the worker’s wages must be above the poverty line.
-That is difficult as a single person and nearly impossible as a person with dependents.
+That is difficult for a single person and nearly impossible for a person with dependents.

 In terms of unsheltered employment, a family-owned or veteran-owned business is an example of a sheltered work environment.
 Workers in these environments often get additional time off for bad days.
 Additionally, supervisors often look the other way if the veteran comes in late or leaves early.
 These accommodations are unavailable in unsheltered environments.

 Cash benefits in most TDIU cases could be up to $3,400 a month.
 Higher benefits are available if the veteran has dependents.
 Additionally, VA benefits include substantial noncash compensation, such as medical care, prescription drug coverage, and PX privileges.

 Establishing a TDIU Claim

 For determining TDIU, medical evidence is essential to show the severity of the limitations due to service-connected disabilities.
 However, the VA claims processor is the one that determines if a veteran is unemployable, given all the evidence of record.

 Additional evidence could also be important to the unemployability prong, especially if the veteran is working at the time.
 Supervisors can testify or submit in writing about the time off the veteran requires due to bad days, doctors’ appointments, or other issues.
 Friends and family members can testify or submit in writing about how the disability affects the veteran’s daily life.
 Such evidence is significant in PTSD and other mental or emotional disability situations.
 These veterans often do not understand just how bad their disability is.

 TDIU benefits could significantly affect your monthly budget for the better, but it is not easy to obtain these benefits.
 For a free consultation with an experienced VA disability lawyer, contact the Veterans Law Group.